akinyiv/alx-low_level_programming/0x08-recursion/README.md

 1- Function that prints a string in reverse.
 2- Function that returns the length of a string.
 3- Function that returns the factorial of a given number.
+4- Function that returns the value of x raised to the power of y.